bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  8  </ul>
 ```

-Changing from the :nth-child(n) pseudo-class to
-the :nth-last-child(n) pseudo-class switches the direction of counting,
+<p>Changing from the :nth-child(n) pseudo-class to the :nth-last-child(n) pseudo-class
-with counting starting from the end of the document tree using
+switches the direction of counting, with counting starting from the end of the
-the :nth-last-child(n) pseudo-class.
+document tree using the :nth-last-child(n) pseudo-class.
+The li:nth-last-child(3n+2)
-The li:nth-last-child(3n+2) selector, for example, will identify every
+selector, for example, will identify every third list item starting from the second
-third list item starting from the second to last item in a list, moving
+to last item in a list, moving towards the beginning of the list.
+Here the list
-towards the beginning of the list.
-Here the list items on lines 3 and 6
+items on lines 3 and 6 are selected.</p>
-are selected.

 <h4>CSS</h4>